How to Feel Better Fast

 You don’t have to wait for an epiphany to change your behavior.
 You don’t need to have a heart attack or get cancer to get serious about your health.
 Most people can change their environment (friends, workplace, church) or the people they surround themselves with, and all of us can make small changes that, over time, create amazing results.

 High motivation helps you do hard things.
 But if your motivation is medium or even low, you can still change for the better.
-In fact, the Foggs recommend starting with baby steps, or what they call “Tiny Habits.”
+In fact, the Foggs recommend starting with baby steps, or what they call “Tiny Habits” to feel better fast.
 These are easy changes that will boost your confidence and sense of accomplishment, and gradually evolve into bigger changes.

 The Tiny Habits formula is “When I do x (or when x happens), I will do y.”
 Then when you do y, celebrate to reinforce the new behavior or good feeling.
 Celebrations can be as simple as treating yourself to a piece of brain healthy chocolate.
 Remember, daily healthy habits are the key to spectacular, long-term results.